 Flow in porous media is ubiquitous across the natural and industrial world.
 This research program will bring together Australian and international experts from a broad range of backgrounds to tackle these fluid dynamical problems.
 The first week will consist of a lecture series by the invited experts with significant time for small group discussions.
 The remainder of the program will have fewer talks and focus on mini research projects carried out by the participants.

 The 12th Australasian Natural Convection Workshop (ANCW) will be held at The University of Melbourne on 30 November-1 December 2023.
 The workshop focuses on natural convection and mixed convection problems in heat and mass transfer, and provides a small, informal and interactive forum for academics, researchers and research students to interact, discuss their research findings and establish networking.

 The 2022 competition's winning photos and videos are now available in the Gallery of the Australasian Fluid Mechanics Society.

 Australasian Fluid Mechanics Conference

-The 22nd Australasian Fluid Mechanics Conference was hosted by Queensland University of Technology and The University of Queensland on 7-10 December 2020 in Brisbane, Australia.
+The 23rd Australasian Fluid Mechanics Conference was hosted by the University of Sydney on 4-8 December 2022 in Sydney, Australia.